Anti-CD19 Chimeric Antigen Receptor T Cells for Treatment of Relapsed or Refractory Non-Hodgkin Lymphoma

 Time Frame: From initiation of study treatment to 12 months after getting CAR-T infusion, approximately 15 months

-Partial response rates will be reported as proportions at different time points across the study
+Partial response rates will be reported as will be reported as proportions of participants by arm.

 From initiation of study treatment to 12 months after getting CAR-T infusion, approximately 15 months